M-Schiller/newsdiffs/README.md

 This will populate the articles repository with a list of current news articles.
 This is a snapshot at a single time, so the website will not yet have any changes.
-To get changes, wait some time (say, 3 hours) and run 'python website/manage.py scraper' again.
+To get changes, wait some time (say, 3 hours) and run `python website/manage.py scraper` again.
 If any of the articles have changed in the intervening time, the website should display the associated changes.

-The scraper will log progress to /tmp/newsdiffs_logging (which is overwritten each run) and errors to /tmp/newsdiffs/logging_errs (which is cumulative).
+The scraper will log progress to `/tmp/newsdiffs_logging` (which is overwritten each run) and errors to `/tmp/newsdiffs/logging_errs` (which is cumulative).

 To run the scraper every hour, run something like: